appsmithorg/appsmith-docs/website/docs/advanced-concepts/access-control/granular-access-control/roles.md

 #### Workspace

 Workspace level permissions enables a user to perform actions on the workspaces itself.
-You can create new workspace or edit, delete, view the existing ones.
+You can create new workspace or edit, delete the existing ones.

 #### Audit logs